aejsmith/kboot/documentation/guide/configuration.md

 Operating system loaders are special types of commands.
 They determine the actual operating system that will be booted.
 They must be the last command in a command list.
-Compared to other commands, which are executed immediately as the configuration file is parsed (even within a child command list for a menu entry), the main action of the OS loader is deferred until later, e.g. when a menu entry is selected to boot.
+Compared to other commands, which are executed immediately as the configuration file is read (even within a child command list for a menu entry), the main action of the OS loader is deferred until later, e.g. when a menu entry is selected to boot.